delta94/brandonskerritt.github.io/_posts/2018-02-20-operating-systems.md

 Such a sequence of instructions is known as an *interrupt service routine (ISR)*.
 Unlike an ordinary subroutine call, an interrupt can take at any point in the execution sequence.

 The address of each ISR is usually contained in an interrupt vector.

+Certain interuppts (e.g. clock timeout) will not return control to the interupted program.
+Instead, control is handed to another program (context switch).
+If the programmer does not know when this will happen, how do we protect the register values of the original program?

+The answer is for the OS to save them in a special data structure called the *process control block (PCB)*.

+The OS maintains a table of such descriptors, one for each process.

+Register values can be reloaded when execution resumes at a later time.

+# Processes

+A program is a representation of an algorithm in some programming language.

+A process refers to the activity performed by a computer when executing a program.

+A process is created when a program or command is executed.

+However the correspondance is not always one to one.

+A single program may have several processes.

+# OS Structure
+The OS has:

+* A Central Kernal
+    - resides permenetaly in memory
+    - performs low-level, frequently needed tasks
+* A set of processes
+    - May be created by kernel or to service user activity
+* Processes interact with kernel via system calls
+    - Create processes, run programs, open files
+* Kernel and some system processes may operate in *privledged* mode.

+# System Initialisation

+When the system powers on, an interrupt causes the computer to execute a bootstrap program stored in ROM.

+This code initalises the system, runs diagnostic checks, sets up basic I/O. Basically making it ready to be used.

+It loads the OS Kernel from boot partition of specified external disk drive and passes control to it.

+The Kernel performs further initalisation and creates various system processes.

+Further processes may be created because of user activity.

+# Command Interpreter

+Often called a shell.

+Accepts and runs commands specified by the user.
+May be graphical or textual.

+The shell is just a normal user-level process

+# System calls

+User processes are not allowed to inspect or alter kernal code, or to make calls directly to its subroutine.

+Services are requested via system calls.

+Many system calls are given a ‘wrapper’ to make them look like ordinary subroutines.

+Together with other useful functions, they form an Application Programmer Interface (API)